Daihatsu Terios: Brunei

 After the replacement of the first- and second-generation Terios (sold under Daihatsu badge), the Rush was released in Brunei on 5 May 2018.
 The car is available in mid- or high-grade model lineups, four-speed automatic transmission and seven-seat variant only.

 Bangladesh

-In Bangladesh, the Rush is only available in one grade level: S, which has 7 seats and 4-speed automatic transmission option only.
+In Bangladesh, the Rush is available in two grade level: G and S, which has 7 seats and 4-speed automatic transmission option only.
+S has minor cosmetic changes and a button on steering wheel for accepting call.

 United Arab Emirates

 The Rush was released in UAE on 14 May 2018.
 Only a seven-seater version is available.

 South Africa

 The Rush was released in South Africa on 4 July 2018, replaced the previous Daihatsu-badged Terios.
 It is only available in a five-seat version and offered in five-speed manual or four-speed automatic options.

 Jamaica

 The Rush was released in Jamaica on 8 July 2018.
 Only a seven-seater version is available.

+New Caledonia (France)

+The Rush is currently on sale, as of May 2024, in this sui generis French Overseas Collectivity.
+It is the only place in the entire French Republic where the Rush can be purchased officially.

 Colombia

 The Rush was released in Colombia on 26 July 2018.
 Only a seven-seater version is available.